Gavin-Sun555/Parking-Lot-Simulation/README.md

 5. We use timefunc to make it refresh 25 times per second;

 ## Contact and Copywrite
 If you have any adivices or feedbacks, please email to <yansu@umich.edu> with \[ github_feedback \].
 I will reply emails within two bussiness days.
-Since it is a open course project, there is no copywrites restriction on use or modify the code except [Compiling and Quick Start parts](#compiling-and-quick-start) of this readme file, which is based on material given by instructor and may be restricted to copywrite.
+Since it is a open course project, there is no copywrites restriction on use or modify the code except [Compiling and Quick Start parts](#compiling-and-quick-start) of this readme file, which is modified on material given by instructor and may be restricted to copywrite.